RathodDeven/lens-quick-widgets/README.md

 A React library to quickly start developing with [Lens Protocol](https://lens.xyz/).
 Focus on what matters by abstracting away complex UI and interactions.
 Easily showcase your posts, accounts, and more with just a few lines of code.

+> This project is heavily inspired by [lens-widgets](https://github.com/lens-protocol/lens-widgets) from Lens Protocol.

 ## Features

 - 🚀 **Rapid Development** - Start building in minutes with pre-built components